mouseless-eth/Listing-Sniping-Bot/README.md

 ```

 ## Testing On A Local Blockchain Instance
-To create a realistic test environment for this bot, we will be using ganache to create a local blockchain state by forking the mainnet which will then allow us to simulate sniping the $MILK token.
+To create a **realistic test environment**, we will be using ganache to create a local blockchain state by **forking the mainnet** which will then allow us to simulate sniping the $MILK token.

 ### Background Info
-$Milk is the native currency for the [Cool Cats](https://www.coolcatsnft.com/) NFT project, the token was set to launch on the **Polygon** Network on **[QuickSwap](https://quickswap.exchange/#/)** through a **Weth/Milk token pair**.
-Because all of the launch details of MILK were made public before hand, it would have been very easy to set up a bot to snipe it as soon as it went live.
+$MILK is the native currency of the [Cool Cats](https://www.coolcatsnft.com/) NFT project. the token was set to launch on the **Polygon** Network on **QuickSwap** through a **Weth/Milk token pair**.

+Because all of the launch details of MILK were made public before hand, it would have been very easy for an individual to set up a bot to snipe it as soon as it went live.

 Our local blockchain test can be broken down into the following parts:
+---
 1. use the ganache-cli tool to create a local blockchain by forking the polygon mainnet
 2. set up the `.env` file with all the appropriate variables for the bot to run on the new local blockchain
 3. run the sniping bot